University of California, Irvine

 Institutional Honors

-• UCI is one of 66 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.
+• UCI is one of 71 universities in the U.S. and Canada elected to membership in the prestigious Association of American Universities.

-• UCI is ranked among nation’s top 10 public universities for the eighth year in a row by U.S. News & World Report.
+• UCI is ranked among nation’s top 10 public universities for the ninth year in a row by U.S. News & World Report.
 U.S. News also puts campus among the Top 10 for social mobility.

 • UCI is ranked among the top 10 in nation for public universities by Forbes.

-• For the 22nd consecutive year, U.S. News & World Report has recognized UCI Medical Center as one of America’s Best Hospitals.
+• For the 23rd consecutive year, U.S. News & World Report has recognized UCI Medical Center as one of America’s Best Hospitals.

 • Three UCI faculty members, one postdoctoral scholar and one alumnus have received a Nobel Prize.
 Our Nobel laureates include recipients of the prize in chemistry (David MacMillan Ph.D. ’96, Mario Molina, F. Sherwood Rowland, Irwin A. Rose) and physics (Frederick Reines).